sunflowerit/server-tools/structured_external_storage_all/README.rst

 - Create the Sync Rules in *Settings->External Backup->Attachment Sync Rules*
 - And before that, add any models you want to sync attachments for in "Referencable Models": *Settings->Technical->Sequence & Identifiers->External Identifiers*
-- Use templating for custom file names E.g ${object.name} for Sale Orders will save the file as SO001.pdf depending on the SO name
+- Use Jinja templates for custom file names E.g ${object.name} for Sale Orders will save the file as SO001.pdf depending on the SO name

 Credits